 Mikami also gets this due to his sympathetic backstory, in which he tried to protect his classmates from bullies even when he got beaten up and no one else would support him.
 This treatment ignores the fact that he's one of the most blatantly insane characters in the series, believing that "God" killed the people he wanted dead long before he or Light got Death Notes.

-Beyond Birthday, that wonderfully psychotic serial killer from Death Note: Another Note.
+Beyond Birthday, that wonderfully psychotic serial killer from Another Note.
 Most fans try and forget his very gruesome murders and unstable mentality and turn him into a fuck-toy for L. Too many fics have been written where Beyond is portrayed as very out of character.

 Bardock.
 Holy cow, Bardock.
 Fans of him tend to overlook the fact that he made a living by slaughtering BILLIONS of innocent people so their planet could be auctioned off lock, stock, and barrel.
 The Funimation dub doesn't really help here, either, since they portrayed Bardock as being a "repentant sinner", and that his rebellion against Freeza was his atonement, when, in the original, Bardock was simply pissed because Freeza was going to kill them all.
 The Episode of Bardock special has officially cemented Bardock's place in this category forever, what with him going Super Saiyan and punching out Frieza's progenitor.
+Even Toriyama gotten in on the fun through his Dragon Ball Minus one-shot in which Bardock is seen showing much more concern and acceptance towards both Kakarot and the boy's mother, who is finally revealed to be a White Sheep Saiyan named Gine.
+At the same time, Toriyama still portrayals Bardock as not being a very good person since the first panel of him is him slaughtering a group of aliens with a huge smile on his face.

 Even King Vegeta, who's shown no remotely positive characteristics other than a royal posturing habit and an English dub voice that could pass for a half-assed Major Armstrong impersonation, gets planted with this status just for going after Frieza.
 Generally, the best way to get on this list with the DB fandom is to rebel against your more evil boss.